Zywave/booster/src/_areas/blog/posts/2025-01-release-notes-january-2025.md

   - email
   - url

 Unless provided by consumers, validation messages will be as sourced from the browser if using a native input element.
-Validation messages can be provided by adding attributes in the following syntax: `validation-{reason}`.
+Validation messages can be provided by adding attributes in the following syntax: `validation-message-{reason}`.

 Additionally, you can provide custom validation messages via `setCustomValidity()`, [as you can with a native input](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/setCustomValidity).